-Interest income is recognised on an effective interest basis for debt instruments other than those financial assets classified as at FVTPL, of which interest income is included in net gains or losses.
+Interest income is recognised on an effective interest basis for debt instruments.

 Financial assets (Continued)

 Financial assets at FVTPL

 A financial asset is classified as held for trading if:

 - it has been acquired principally for the purpose of selling in the near term; or - it is a part of an identified portfolio of financial instruments that the Group manages together and has a recent actual pattern of short-term profit-taking; or - it is a derivative that is not designated and effective as a hedging instrument.